WATER CONSERVATION: PLUMBING FIXTURES

 Shop here for WaterSense certified plumbing fixtures and brands to lower your water consumption and eco and carbon footprints through conscious consumerism.

 This site contains affiliate links for your convenience.
-My preference is to provide links to companies other than Amazon whenever possible.
-I recognize many people like Amazon, not to mention there are eco-friendly, ethical, and sustainable brands out there who use Amazon.
-I want to support them.
-So, just know you may see multiple links for one option.
-Should you make a purchase through these links, I will receive a small commission at NO additional cost to you.
+The goal is to first provide links to eco-friendly, ethical, and sustainable brands, and then to those same type brands that use Amazon (i.e., Climate Pledge Friendly Certification), if possible.
+Therefore, you may see multiple links for one option.
+Should you make a purchase through any link, I will receive a small commission at no additional cost to you.
 See my Disclaimers & Disclosures and Privacy Policy for more information.

 Plumbing Fixtures